Summer Steelhead: Fishing The West Coast And Great Lakes

 These rivers are usually good from late August to November for Summer run steelhead or what is known as B-Run Steelhead.
 See Steelhead Fishing Idaho: A Complete Guide for more on this area.

-Washington and Oregon are also summer steelhead destinations worth looking into with lots of river options for anglers.
+Washington also gets decent summer running steelhead.
+This fishery is worth looking into, with plenty of river options for anglers.

 There are dozens of tributaries feeding the Columbia River Basin bordering Washington and Oregon.